HMAS Goorangai

 HMAS Goorangai was a 223-ton auxiliary minesweeper of the Royal Australian Navy (RAN).
-She was built in 1919 for the Government of New South Wales, then sold in 1926 to the fishing company Cam & Sons.
-The trawler was requisitioned for military service following the outbreak of World War II, converted into a minesweeper, and assigned to Melbourne.
-She was sunk in an accidental collision with in 1940, becoming the RAN's first loss of World War II, and the first RAN surface ship to be lost in wartime.
+She was built in 1919 for the Government of New South Wales, and sold in 1926 to the fishing company Cam & Sons, being converted into a trawler.
+Following the outbreak of World War II, the vessel was requisitioned for military service, converted into a minesweeper, and assigned to Melbourne.
+She was sunk in an accidental collision with in 1940, becoming the RAN's first loss of World War II, and the first RAN surface ship to be lost in wartime service.